ericanaglik/SVG-API-project/README.md

 ## Uses and Features
 ### Uses
-   - SVG is a Standard Vector Graphic format based on XML.
+   - SVG is a Scalable Vector Graphic format based on XML.
 SVG are plain text files used to display a variety of graphics on the web.

 ### Features
 #### All features have a link to additional documentation